 Why are we assessing our toy inventories?
 Toys are great for kids, and also a way for friends and relatives to show their love on birthdays and holidays.
 So what does it matter if my toddler has five, twenty-five, or seventy-five toys?

 First off, does your mental health matter?
 Yes?
 Oh, good!
 There are many reasons that support reducing the number of toys in your play environment, one of which is directly connected to your stress level.
 Did you know that clutter is connected to stress and anxiety?
 It’s true.
+That in and of itself is a great reason to stop buying toys.

 Unless you’ve been on a media/culture diet, you’ve probably heard of Marie Kondo, the organizational guru who coined the phrase ‘spark joy’.
 She’s a pretty big deal, if only for her meditative method of folding shirts.
 Kondo maintains that we should cull our possessions regularly, only keeping those things we truly love.
 So is Marie Kondo responsible for urging us to downsize our toy collections?
 Nope.